 We monitor the key business metrics set forth below to help us measure the effectiveness of our sales and marketing efforts and customer satisfaction, which we believe, in turn, allows us to better evaluate our business and growth trends.
 The calculation of the key metrics discussed below may differ from other similarly titled metrics used by other companies, securities analysts, or investors.

+As of and for ended Decen

+2021 2020

+Net revenue retention rate 136.0% 103.0%

+LTV/CAC 8.4x 8.5x

-As of and for th ended Ju year en As of and for the year ended December 31, 2022 2021 2021 2020 Net revenue retention rate 136.0% 103.0% Customers with trailing 12-month revenue greater than US\$1 million 11 10 11 9
+Customers with trailing 12-month revenue greater than US\$1 million 11 9

 Net Revenue Retention Rate